In Old Theatres, Some See Hope For Renewal

 I like the way they (theaters) brought people together and brought joy to their communities."Craig Morrison, Theatre Historical Society of America

 While there are old theaters still being run as businesses, Morrison says most of the ones operating today are run by non-profits, many of which he’s worked with.
-He says while there’s not much money to be made in reopening an old theater, working with them has been a rewarding experience for him.
+He says there’s not much money to be made in reopening an old theater, but working with the groups that give it a try has been a rewarding experience for him.

 “They get together, they try to raise money, they question, ‘are we doing the right thing?’” said Morrison. “’You know, there’s a theater in the next town; should we really be restoring this?’
 And I always tell them, hey, you’re restoring an old theater and you got a nice little theater.
 Restore a dozen of them, you’ve got Broadway.”